Aryan-yadav7/CS-basic-keywords/README.md

 *Layer 1 : Physical Layer - The physical layer is responsible for the physical cable or wireless connection between network nodes.

-22. Application -
+# Application
 An application program (software application, or application, or app for short) is a computer program designed to carry out a specific task other than one relating to the operation of the computer itself, typically to be used by end-users.
 Word processors, media players, and accounting software are examples.

+# INTERNET
-23.INTERNET- A communication system that connects computers and computer networks all over the world.
+A communication system that connects computers and computer networks all over the world.

+# DNS
-24. DNS- Domain Name System (DNS)  is  a network of computers that converts web addresses into IP addresses.
+Domain Name System (DNS)  is  a network of computers that converts web addresses into IP addresses.

+# IP
-25. IP- An Internet Protocol (IP) address is the unique identifying number assigned to every device connected to the internet.
+An Internet Protocol (IP) address is the unique identifying number assigned to every device connected to the internet.

 ![image](https://github.com/user-attachments/assets/1008ca2a-9310-4a8d-814b-db2ec7eaa3ef)